 CW = 5

 Family - Asclepiadaceae

-Stems - Trailing and vining, herbaceous, with milky sap, scabrous, pubescent, branching, multiple from a thickened crown.
+Stems - Trailing and climbing on other vegetation, to 3 m, herbaceous, with milky sap, scabrous, pubescent, branching, multiple from a thickened crown.

-Inflorescence - Axillary umbellate cymes on short peduncles.
-Peduncles to +/-3cm long, hispidulous and glandular.
-Pedicels to 1.4cm long, hispidulous and glandular, typically with a purplish tinge.
-Flowers typically +/-25 per cyme.
+Inflorescence - Solitary umbellate clusters in the leaf axils.
+Peduncles to 3 cm long, hispidulous and glandular.
+Pedicels to 1.4 cm long, hispidulous and glandular, typically with a purplish tinge.
+Flowers typically 4-25 per umbel.

 Flowering - May - June.

 Other info. - This striking and unmistakable plant is common throughout most of the southern half of Missouri, uncommon to absent in the northern half of the state.
 The southern half of the state forms the northern part of the plant's natural range, which is mainly contained within a well-defined cluster extending southward not quite as far as the Gulf Coast.
 The plant is easily recognized by its hairy vines, heart-shaped opposite leaves, and clusters of brown flowers.
 The flowering time is short but the plant still deserves more attention in cultivation.

 Photographs taken in Greensfelder County Park, St. Louis County, MO, 6-1-2011; Washington State Park, Washington County, MO, 6-23-2011; Matson Hill County Park, St. Charles County, MO, 5-17-2012; Shaw Nature Reserve, Franklin County, MO, 5-30-2014 and 5-20-2022; Little Lost Creek Conservation Area, Warren County, MO, 6-3-2018, and Matson Hill County Park, St. Charles County, MO, 6-8-2020 (SRTurner); also at Valley View Glade Natural Area, Jefferson County, MO, 8-2-2021 (KBildner).